pkindt/WirelessEye/README.md

 - One or multiple standard WiFi APs to create some WiFi signals to capture

 # Installation in a Nutshell #
 To install WirelessEye, please follow the following steps.
-Note that your Raspberry Pi also needs to be prepared, if it is not already running Nexmon (see next section).
+Note that your Raspberry Pi also needs to be prepared before running nexmon, if it is not already running Nexmon (see next section).

 1. Download WirelessEye:
    `git clone https://github.com/pkindt/WirelessEye.git`